 Teaching in South Dakota

-BUT we had a fabulous time teaching and meeting all the fine folks in South Dakota.
-We will definitely make this a regular stop.
-The biggest thing we learned was that everyone still wants to look down that gun barrel.
-And they have such a hard time getting away from the aiming mind set.
-Most of these folks had never had a lesson and had learned by just going out and shooting after someone told them to put that little white bead 3 feet in front of the pheasant and shoot.
-Well you all know how well that works so we had a ball teaching a system that works and is easy to do.
-Easy for some and not so easy to accept for others.
-As one of my students remarked, it is counter intuitive but it works so I’m going with it.
-Most of the students were swing through shooters and really wanted to see the barrel and know exactly where it was but we were able to get all of them on the right track of success with their shotgun.
+So we had a ball teaching a system that works and is easy to do.
+It was easy for some and not as easy to accept for others.
+As one of my students remarked, “it’s counter-intuitive but it works, so I’m going with it.”
+Most of the students were swing-through shooters and really wanted to see the barrel and know exactly where it was.
+But we were able to get all of them on the right track of success with their shotgun.

-This morning started very early around 4am with texts from Brian our son and pictures of our new grandson, Joseph James Ash at 7lb.
-13oz. worth getting up early to see, can’t wait to actually see and hold him.
+This morning started around 4 AM with texts from our son Brian with pictures of our new grandson, Joseph James Ash, born at 7lb.
+13oz.
+It was worth getting up early to see.
+I can’t wait to actually see and hold him.

 Then we had another great day of people learning, and the weather was perfect.
 I had a gentleman from Minnesota on his second day and four members of the Bour family.
 What a hoot.
 They learned so much.
 None of them had ever had a lesson and all the mythology out there became real.
 We also talked a lot about the gun mount, which they did not have.